 When it comes to actively prioritizing the support of Canada’s female entrepreneurs throughout this global crisis, it comes down to better equipping the next generation of future leaders to withstand similar challenges in the future.

-Shorey references educational programs such as Algonquin College’s “We saved you seat,” which reserves up to 30% of classroom seats in STEM courses for women, in order to attract them to pursue this career.
+Shorey references educational programs such as Algonquin College’s “We saved you a seat,” which reserves up to 30% of classroom seats in STEM courses for women, in order to attract them to pursue this career.

 Schemes like this, as well as more opportunities for job shadowing, mentorship and advice — which can be provided through the education system — will create more examples of inspirational women succeeding in the sector to in turn encourage others to follow suit.